 This analytic and interpretive process is an example of a contextually aware algorithm.
 The algorithm relies on underlying facts about the data it will receive and how to correctly interpret it.
 These algorithms can be rules based, or trained on known data sets to recognise patterns and build a contextual reference.
 This is the power of machine learning.

 Imagine that we double up this rudimentary computational imaging system.
 This allows us to determine where this curve is located in 3D space.
-If our field of view shifts, we can calculate exactly where this curve will be relative to our position and everything else in our field of view.
-Unless the original curve changes significantly, we can achieve all of this without actually measuring the original curve again.
+Furthermore, if our field of view shifts, we can calculate exactly where this curve will be relative to our position and everything else in our field of view.
+Unless the original curve changes significantly in shape or actual position, we can achieve all of this without actually measuring the original curve again.

 More Than Pixels